Fila Brasileiro: Etymology

 The verb "filar" in Portuguese literally means "to hold, arrest, grab".
 So "cão de fila" (fila dog) or "cão de filar" suggests that it is a catch dog, a dog that "bites and does not loosen its grip".
 A similar name is also found in two Portuguese dog breeds: the Cão de Fila de São Miguel and the extinct Cão de Fila da Terceira.

 History

 Dogs hunting a jaguar in Brazil, by Maximilian zu Wied-Neuwied.

 The Fila Brasileiro is thought to descend from European dogs brought to Brazil during the Colonial period, with little or no influence from indigenous South American dogs from the Pre-Cabraline era.

 The Fila Brasileiro were bred and raised primarily on large plantations and cattle farms where they originated.
 In addition to cattle, jaguars, and other animals, these dogs were taught to chase down fugitive slaves.

 The first written standard of the breed was edited in 1946.
 The Paulistas were responsible for organizing a planned breeding program and opening a stud book to register dogs.
-Dr. Paulo Santos Cruz began to systematically breed the Fila Brasileiro and also contributed to setting the CAFIB standard.
+Paulo Santos Cruz began to systematically breed the Fila Brasileiro and also contributed to setting the CAFIB standard.